 Navios Logistics owns and operates oceangoing vessels to support the transportation needs of its customers in the South American coastal trade business.
-Its fleet consists of six oceangoing product tanker vessels and two self propelled barges.
+Its fleet consists of six oceangoing product tanker vessels, two self-propelled barges and a bunker vessel.
 Navios Logistics contracts its vessels either on a time charter basis or on a CoA basis.